K3lton/Audeet/README.md

 To get started with the Automated Linux Tool, follow these steps:

 1. Clone this repository to your local Linux machine.
+2. Install node js if needed: `apt install node.js`
-2. Navigate to the tool's directory: `cd automated-linux-tool`.
+3. Navigate to the tool's directory: `cd automated-linux-tool`.
-3. Run the tool: `./audeet.sh`.
+4. Run the tool: `./audeet.sh`.
-4. Choose a section to check on the html page.
+5. Choose a section to check on the html page.

 ## Requirements